monoahlly/monoahlly.github.io/README.md

 ![Ordle title screen with instructions and a start button](https://i.imgur.com/69RMwzG.png)
 ![Player's color coded guesses with a text box for their input](https://i.imgur.com/SbMZE8Q.png)

 In Ordle, the player is given instructions with a start button that immediately gets them into the game.
-Just like in Wordle, each letter of the player's guesses shows up color-coded to indicate how close they are to the correct word.
+Just like in Wordle, each letter of the player's guesses shows up in color-coded boxes to indicate how close they are to the correct word.
 If the player tries to enter a word not in the project's dictionary, they will get another chance to guess without a round being wasted.
+The solution word is randomized every time.

 # Event Handler (Stocks)